Sharojit/meetsoon_html_template/README.md

 # meetsoon_html_template
 This is a simple html5 responsive template for multipurpose use.
+This file was created when Bootstrap came up with first relases of Bootstrap V:3.
+You can feel free to use this is for your project.
+But i think you need to edit and update with all latest vendor plugins first because i already used older version of those plugins.
+Also you can check on my <a href="http://www.sharojit.com/" title="Freelancer Web Developer">website</a> for get the update, if i can manage time for update it.